How a Health Anxiety Therapist Can HELP WITH YOUR HEALTH CONCERNS: Los Angeles CA

 Understanding Health Anxiety: Illness Anxiety Disorders

-On the other hand, SSD is characterized by excessive preoccupation with physical symptoms, such as pain or fatigue, that can't be explained by a serious disease or diagnosis, which causes a great deal of personal distress.
+On the other hand, SSD is characterized by excessive preoccupation with physical symptoms, such as pain or fatigue, that can't be explained by a serious disease or diagnosis, which causes a great deal of personal distress over time.
 It can be mistaken for obsessive-compulsive disorder but may lack rituals or behaviors that OCD infers.

 Illness Anxiety Disorder